danaikorre/dsmanufacturing.github.io/faqs.md

 * you live in Scotland or the rest of the EU (excluding England, Wales and Northern Ireland) for the last three years for reasons other than education
 * you live in the rest of the UK and work for a Scottish employer (an employer which is based in or has a significant presence in Scotland)

-To apply for a fee waiver, [apply here](https://www.ed.ac.uk/bayes/about-us/our-work/education/workforce-development/funding/eligibility-for-funding). assigned to it.
-Otherwise please e-mail [Bayes](mailto:bayes-training@ed.ac.uk) to clarify this.
+To apply for a fee waiver complete the [eligibility form](https://www.ed.ac.uk/bayes/about-us/our-work/education/workforce-development/funding/eligibility-for-funding).
+Alternatively, please e-mail [Bayes](mailto:bayes-training@ed.ac.uk) to clarify requirements.

 ### Completing the application form